Mortificatio

 Mortificatio is the stage when the original elements have ceased to exist in their initial form.
 Putrefactio sees a decay of the dead or dying original elements.

-Samuels situates mortificatio within the sequential logic of the alchemical opus, distinguishing it from the adjacent stages of nigredo, fermentatio, and putrefactio as the moment of categorical cessation of prior forms.
+Samuels situates mortificatio within the sequential stages of the alchemical process, defining it precisely as the point of cessation of original form prior to putrefactive dissolution.

 Samuels, Andrew, Jung and the Post-Jungians, 1985supporting